GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: GeoLaux DataSet

-Compared to other datasets in Table \ref{tab:benchemark}, GeoLaux demonstrates three key advantages over comparable datasets: \textbf{(1) Long Steps:} With solutions reaching up to 24 steps, far exceeding previous benchmarks' maximum of 11 steps, GeoLaux poses significant challenges for models. \textbf{(2) Unique Auxiliary Line Annotation:} To the best of our knowledge, GeoLaux is the first and only benchmark to provide complete, explicit annotations for auxiliary line construction methods in geometry problems, addressing a critical gap in prior work. \textbf{(3) Integrated Calculation and Proving Problems:} GeoLaux enables fair cross-type performance comparisons of MLLMs in geometric problem solving.
+\paragraph{Comparison with Existing DataSets.} As illustrated in Table \ref{tab:benchemark}, GeoLaux demonstrates three key advantages over other datasets: \textbf{(1) Long Steps:} GeoLaux surpasses existing benchmarks in both average and maximum solution step lengths.
+Notably, with 208 ultra-long-step problems (exceeding 13 steps), it poses significant challenges for models. \textbf{(2) Unique Auxiliary Line Annotation:} While auxiliary lines are essential for IMO-AG-30 \citep{trinh2024solving}, which contains only 30 problems and provides no annotations for auxiliary lines.
+GeoLaux is the first large benchmark to provide complete, explicit and multi-modal annotations for auxiliary line construction methods. \textbf{(3) Integrated Calculation and Proving Problems:} GeoLaux enables fair cross-type performance comparisons of MLLMs in geometric problem solving.